MUSO786/crackmc/README.md

 Method 2 - Press Ctrl+Shift+Esc and click on `File`.
 Next, click on `Run new task`.
 A task will pop up.
 Make sure `Create this task with adminstarative privilieges` is checked.
 Type `cmd`.
 Type in `net start ClipSVC`.

+Method 3 - Open the `fixblackscreen.reg` file included in this repository and restart your computer after.

 *If none of this fixes your problem contact me on discord MUSO786#0786*